Cost reduction of transport systems for geothermal district heat

 About the consortium

 The DRAGLOW consortium consists of TNO, ECW Energy, Roemex Ltd, Nouryon NV, TU-Delft, Enertrans BV, Well Engineering Partners, Wayland BV., Nijkamp Aanneming BV, Municipally of Rotterdam and Municipally of Amsterdam.
-The project will run for 3 years.
+The 3 years project runs until 2023.

 Looking for another expert?View all experts

 TNO studies on geothermal energy potential find their way to art gallery in Turin

 You’re working at TNO on long-term scenarios for the energy system to meet global climate targets by 2050 and suddenly you receive an email from a famous Italian photographer.
 ‘Can our visual designer turn this into something beautiful?’